jxin31415/virtual-cloth/README.md

 ## Collisions
 We do some rudimentary collision tracking, which...

+## Scenes
+We have some different scenes, they can be set using the number keys.

+1. Cloth is fixed by the two corners at the top
+2. Cloth is fixed by all four corners
+3. Cloth is fixed by one corner
+4. Cloth has no fixed points and falls to the floor
+5. Cloth is horizontal, and has no fixed points.
+It collides onto a sphere below it.
+6. Cloth is horzontal and fixed at a center point.

+## Limitations
+Not a completely realistic rendering of cloth.

 ## Extra Credit
 (10 pts) We have both completed the online course instructor survey.